 The expected value is 1.1.
-The men's soccer team would, on the average, expect to play soccer 1.1
+The men's soccer team would, on the average, expect to play soccer 1.1 days per week.
+The number 1.1 is the long-term average or expected value if the men's soccer team plays soccer week after week after week.

 The expected value does not represent a value that the random variable takes on.
 The expected value is an average.
 In this case, the expected value of 1.1 is the average times the team plays per week.
 To understand what this means, imagine that each week, we record the number of times the soccer team played that week.
-We do this repeatedly for many, many, many weeks.
+We do this repeatedly for many, many weeks.
 Then, we calculate the mean of the numbers we recorded (using the techniques we learned previously)-the mean of these numbers equals 1.1, the expected value.
 The number of trials must be very, very large in order for the mean of the values recorded from the trials to equal the expected value calculated using the expected value formula.

 Suppose you play a game of chance in which five numbers are chosen from 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 A computer randomly selects five numbers from zero to nine with replacement.
-You pay 2 to play and could profit 100,000 if you match all five numbers in order (you get your 2 back plus 100,000).
+You pay \$2 to play and could profit \$100,000 if you match all five numbers in order (you get your \$2 back plus \$100,000).
 Over the long term, what is your expected profit from playing the game?